Adolescent Ovarian Cysts

 - Cystadenomas – The cysts will develop on the ovary’s surface and are filled with thin, watery fluid or a thick, mucous-like material.
 These are usually benign.

 - Dermoid cysts (teratomas) – The cysts form from embryonic cells and can contain hair, skin or teeth.
-These are usually benign but can become large (>4 cm), and they can torse or twist causing pain.
+These are usually benign but can become large (>4 cm), and they can twist, causing pain.

 - Endometriomas – The cysts develop due to endometriosis.
 Uterine endometrial cells grow outside the uterus, which can attach to the ovaries and form cysts.